This is a look at the entrances of Hersheypark in 1971 and 1972. This was during the transition of Hersheypark being renovated into a theme park.

 When the park had it’s grand opening in 1972, there was a ribbon cutting ceremony at the spot dividing Der Deitschplatz and Carrousel Circle.
 Dignitaries, invited guests, and others paraded down from the entrance to Carrousel Circle as part of the festivities.
 This is the only reference to the main entrance being at West Derry Road and Hersheypark Arena.
 For some reason, the changes to the entrances were not mentioned in promotional materials or news articles.

-There are no pictures of the 1972 main gate – just an indirect image, seen below.
+There are very, very pictures of the 1972 main gate – one example is an indirect image, seen below.

 Images and video